dezoito/ollama-grid-search/README.md

 ## Grid Search (or something similar...)

-Technically, the term "grid search" refers to iterating over a series of different model hyperparams to optimize **training**.
+Technically, the term "grid search" refers to iterating over a series of different model hyperparams to optimize model performance, but that usually means parameters like `batch_size`, `learning_rate`, or `number_of_epochs`, more commonly used in training.

 But the concept here is similar: